ttalexander2/mirr/README.md

 ---
 Mirr aims to be a simple runtime reflection library for c++.
-It was written for use in the chroma engine, and also takes ideas from the entt reflection library.
+It was written for use in the chroma engine.
+The API was written to be similar to the meta reflection system from the popular ECS library `entt`, while attempting to simplify the API, and make integration into a game engine easier.

 ### Usage